MattCowgill/readabs/README.md

 -   `read_abs()` downloads, imports, and tidies time series data from the ABS website.
 -   `read_abs_local()` imports and tidies time series data from ABS spreadsheets stored locally.

-Both functions return a single tidy data frame (tibble) containing long data, including metadata.
+Both functions return a single tidy data frame (tibble) containing long data.

 If the data you are interested in is available on [ABS.Stat](http://stat.data.abs.gov.au), you may wish to use the following: